Global trading giants step up India presence, fuelling talent rush, exchange upgrades

 Foreign investors turned buyers of Indian stocks in April and May, purchasing a net $2.8 billion, as they abandoned their previous selling stance from October 2024 to March 2025, prompted by high valuations and slower growth in earnings.

-U.S.-based Citadel Securities, a market-making firm founded by well known investor Kenneth Griffin, runs a leaner team of around 10 in India but has ramped up capital allocation to its operations, said a source familiar with its plans.
+Citadel Securities, a market-making firm founded by well-known investor Kenneth Griffin, runs a leaner team of around 10, including a recently hired chief operating officer for India as well as a country head of trading, said a source familiar with the firm's plans, adding that it continued to seek talent.

-"In India, we're constantly looking for talent and constantly hiring," said the source, who sought anonymity in the absence of authorisation to speak to the media and declined to give details of the plan.

 Hedge fund Millennium is expanding its India desk via Dubai and Singapore, said a source with direct knowledge of the matter, who also sought anonymity on the same grounds.